guoyu07/meta64/src/main/resources/public/doc/landing-page.md

 * Each user owns a part of the tree and all subnodes under that make up their "account root".
 * Node text and attachments can be edited (like on a Wiki)
 * Markdown is used to do formatting of the nodes when displayed.
-* Each node can be shared by its owner to the public or to specific users or groups.
+* Each node can be shared by its owner to the public or to specific users.
 * Nodes can be created, edited, moved, and deleted just like in a file system.
 * Any type of binary content can be uploaded onto nodes, and attached images show up as part of the page.
 * Each node can be referenced by direct-linking to it on the URL, so users can publish their own pages with specific urls.
 * Essentially meta64 itself is a kind of tree-structured wiki, or just a tree of editable, sharable content, just like you see on social media, but completely general purpose.

 ## Source Code
 The code is "Open Source" (and on GitHub) but still pre-alpha prototype currently, meaning it's not considered production ready, but does follow architectural best practices.
 The project is currently being managed and developed by Clay Ferguson (author of this document).
 I'm actively developing meta64 nearly every day, and looking for other interested developers to join the effort.

-## Current Features
+## List of Features

 * Basic JCR Browsing capability
 * Login/Logout
 * Auto-login using Cookies
 * Signup new users (including captcha, and password)